mbenetti/HPAC-Hot-path-analytic-container/README.md

 4 - Kapacitor, this step skip it.
 5 - Done, go to view all connections
 ```
-Only use in case of adminstration of the databases.
+Only use in case of administration of the databases.
 Is not use in a normal operation, every new message sent to the DB with a new topic creates automatically a new database with new measurements.
-In dashboard tap should already a dashboard of the host system.
+In the dashboard tap of grafana main menu should be already a dashboard showing status of the host system.

 ### InfluxDB Shell (CLI)